David Learns of the Deaths of Saul and Jonathan, 1-16

-2 Sam 1:1 After the death of Saul, David returned from defeating the Amalekites and stayed in Ziklag two days.
-2 On the third day a man arrived from Saul’s camp, with his clothes torn and with dust on his head.
-When he came to David, he fell to the ground to pay him honor.
+1:1 After the death of Saul, when David had returned from defeating the Amalekites, he stayed at Ziklag for two days.
+1:2 On the third day a man arrived from the camp of Saul with his clothes torn and dirt on his head.
+When he approached David, the man threw himself to the ground.

-2 Sam 1:11 Then David and all the men with him took hold of their clothes and tore them.
-12 They mourned and wept and fasted till evening for Saul and his son Jonathan, and for the army of the LORD and the house of Israel, because they had fallen by the sword.
+1:11 David then grabbed his own clothes and tore them, as did all the men who were with him.
+1:12 They lamented and wept and fasted until evening because Saul, his son Jonathan, the LORD’s people, and the house of Israel had fallen by the sword.

-2 Sam 1:17 David took up this lament concerning Saul and his son Jonathan, 18 and ordered that the men of Judah be taught this lament of the bow (it is written in the Book of Jashar):
+1:17 Then David chanted this lament over Saul and his son Jonathan.
+1:18 (He gave instructions that the people of Judah should be taught “The Bow.”
+Indeed, it is written down in the Book of Yashar.)

 How the mighty have fallen!